Synopsys (NASDAQ:SNPS) Updates Q4 2022 Earnings Guidance

-In other Synopsys news, Director Mercedes Johnson sold 2,000 shares of the firm’s stock in a transaction on Monday, August 22nd.
-The stock was sold at an average price of $360.00, for a total value of $720,000.00.
-Following the completion of the sale, the director now directly owns 5,346 shares of the company’s stock, valued at $1,924,560.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In other news, insider John F. Runkel, Jr. sold 3,464 shares of Synopsys stock in a transaction on Friday, August 19th.
-The stock was sold at an average price of $365.49, for a total value of $1,266,057.36.
-Following the completion of the transaction, the insider now directly owns 22,623 shares in the company, valued at $8,268,480.27.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Mercedes Johnson sold 2,000 shares of Synopsys stock in a transaction on Monday, August 22nd.
-The shares were sold at an average price of $360.00, for a total value of $720,000.00.
-Following the completion of the transaction, the director now owns 5,346 shares of the company’s stock, valued at $1,924,560.
+In related news, CFO Trac Pham sold 18,393 shares of the business’s stock in a transaction that occurred on Thursday, June 23rd.
+The shares were sold at an average price of $307.03, for a total transaction of $5,647,202.79.
+Following the completion of the sale, the chief financial officer now directly owns 39,811 shares in the company, valued at $12,223,171.33.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In other news, COO Sassine Ghazi sold 4,651 shares of the firm’s stock in a transaction dated Friday, July 1st.
+The stock was sold at an average price of $300.67, for a total value of $1,398,416.17.
+Following the transaction, the chief operating officer now owns 45,173 shares of the company’s stock, valued at $13,582,165.91.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Trac Pham sold 18,393 shares of Synopsys stock in a transaction dated Thursday, June 23rd.
+The shares were sold at an average price of $307.03, for a total value of $5,647,202.79.
+Following the transaction, the chief financial officer now directly owns 39,811 shares in the company, valued at $12,223,171.33.
 The disclosure for this sale can be found here.
-Insiders sold 67,645 shares of company stock valued at $23,176,478 over the last ninety days.
+Insiders sold 64,182 shares of company stock valued at $22,033,688 in the last quarter.
 1.20% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Synopsys

-Hedge funds have recently made changes to their positions in the stock.
-Covestor Ltd grew its position in shares of Synopsys by 18.9% in the first quarter.
-Covestor Ltd now owns 271 shares of the semiconductor company’s stock valued at $90,000 after purchasing an additional 43 shares in the last quarter.
-Geller Advisors LLC bought a new stake in Synopsys during the first quarter valued at $215,000.
-Sequoia Financial Advisors LLC bought a new stake in Synopsys during the first quarter valued at $240,000.
-Colony Group LLC boosted its stake in Synopsys by 13.7% during the second quarter.
-Colony Group LLC now owns 737 shares of the semiconductor company’s stock valued at $224,000 after buying an additional 89 shares during the period.
-Finally, United Capital Financial Advisers LLC bought a new stake in Synopsys during the first quarter valued at $248,000.
-84.99% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the company.
+Covestor Ltd raised its position in shares of Synopsys by 18.9% during the 1st quarter.
+Covestor Ltd now owns 271 shares of the semiconductor company’s stock valued at $90,000 after purchasing an additional 43 shares during the period.
+Geller Advisors LLC purchased a new position in shares of Synopsys in the first quarter valued at about $215,000.
+Sequoia Financial Advisors LLC bought a new position in shares of Synopsys in the first quarter worth about $240,000.
+Colony Group LLC grew its position in shares of Synopsys by 13.7% during the second quarter.
+Colony Group LLC now owns 737 shares of the semiconductor company’s stock worth $224,000 after purchasing an additional 89 shares in the last quarter.
+Finally, United Capital Financial Advisers LLC bought a new stake in Synopsys during the 1st quarter valued at approximately $248,000.
+84.99% of the stock is currently owned by institutional investors.

 Synopsys, Inc provides electronic design automation software products used to design and test integrated circuits.
 The company offers Fusion Design Platform that provides digital design implementation solutions; Verification Continuum Platform that provides virtual prototyping, static and formal verification, simulation, emulation, field programmable gate array (FPGA)-based prototyping, and debug solutions; and FPGA design products that are programmed to perform specific functions.